 We have a supply agreement with Lonza Sales AG relating to the manufacture of Soliris, which requires payments to Lonza at the inception of the contract and as product is manufactured.
-We are required to prepay certain amounts related to the production of Soliris, which are reflected as prepaid manufacturing costs.
+We are required to prepay certain amounts related to the production of Soliris, which are recorded in prepaid expenses.
 Once we take title to the inventory produced by Lonza, the amounts are reclassified into inventory.
 On an ongoing basis, we evaluate our plans to proceed with production of Soliris by Lonza, which depends upon our commercial requirements, the progress of our clinical development programs and the status of our Smithfield, Rhode Island manufacturing facility.
+Under an existing arrangement with Lonza, we expect to pay Lonza a royalty on net sales of Soliris manufactured at our Rhode Island facility.